 - Mode is the filetype of the file in the repository.

 - The system will retrieve the document, parse it as a CSV file and assign it to the inputData variable

 - (optional) Verify that everything is set up correctly by adding a comment printing the parsed data as in:

 NOTE: API Fortress will parse a CSV file as an array (rows) of arrays (columns), so access to the data is positional.

 - Now, let’s iterate over a subset of this input set.
 Introduce a selection strategy if necessary:

 This will iterate over a subset of 5 randomly selected items.
 Other strategies are described in Appendix A

-- (optional) within each iteration, we suggest to introduce a comment that will help you identify which item you’re looking at, while debugging a failure
+- (Optional) Within each iteration, we suggest that you introduce a comment that will help you identify which item you’re looking at for debugging purposes.

 - Use the data to perform your HTTP call: